In 2022, tuition for full-time Milwaukee School of Engineering students was $44,601 a year.

-Milwaukee School of Engineering is a private, nonprofit institution, so it has the same tuition for residents of Wisconsin as it does for residents from other states.
+Milwaukee School of Engineering is a private, nonprofit institution, which means it has the same tuition for residents of Wisconsin as it does for residents from other states.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at Milwaukee School of Engineering is $10,827 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $6,339.
+Housing and campus dining at Milwaukee School of Engineering is $11,865 a year.
+This covers the cost of living in dorms or other on-campus housing, and a meal plan that allows you to eat all or some of your meals the Milwaukee School of Engineering's on-campus cafeterias and dining facilities.
+Students who do not live on-campus but would like to be able to eat in the campus dining can opt-in for a meal plan.
+The cost of a mean plan, or board-only, is $7,386.

 |Total Estimated Costs|